An inexact regularized proximal Newton method for nonconvex and nonsmooth optimization: Abstract

 This paper focuses on the minimization of a sum of a twice continuously differentiable function $f$ and a nonsmooth convex function.
-We propose an inexact regularized proximal Newton method by an approximation of the Hessian $\nabla^2\!f(x)$ involving the $\varrho$th power of the KKT residual.
-For $\varrho=0$, we demonstrate the global convergence of the iterate sequence for the KL objective function and its $R$-linear convergence rate for the KL objective function of exponent $1/2$.
-For $\varrho\in(0,1)$, we establish the global convergence of the iterate sequence and its superlinear convergence rate of order $q(1\!+\!\varrho)$ under an assumption that cluster points satisfy a local H\"{o}lderian local error bound of order $q\in(\max(\varrho,\frac{1}{1+\varrho}),1]$ on the strong stationary point set; and when cluster points satisfy a local error bound of order $q>1+\varrho$ on the common stationary point set, we also obtain the global convergence of the iterate sequence, and its superlinear convergence rate of order $\frac{(q-\varrho)^2}{q}$ if $q>\frac{2\varrho+1+\sqrt{4\varrho+1}}{2}$.
-A dual semismooth Newton augmented Lagrangian method is developed for seeking an inexact minimizer of subproblems.
-Numerical comparisons with two state-of-the-art methods on $\ell_1$-regularized Student's $t$-regression, group penalized Student's $t$-regression, and nonconvex image restoration confirm the efficiency of the proposed method.
+An inexact regularized proximal Newton method is proposed by an approximation to the Hessian of $f$ involving the $\varrho$th power of the KKT residual.
+For $\varrho=0$, we justify the global convergence of the iterate sequence for the KL objective function and its R-linear convergence rate for the KL objective function of exponent $1/2$.
+For $\varrho\in(0,1)$, by assuming that cluster points satisfy a locally H\"{o}lderian error bound of order $q$ on a second-order stationary point set and a local error bound of order $q>1\!+\!\varrho$ on the common stationary point set, respectively, we establish the global convergence of the iterate sequence and its superlinear convergence rate with order depending on $q$ and $\varrho$.
+A dual semismooth Newton augmented Lagrangian method is also developed for seeking an inexact minimizer of subproblems.
+Numerical comparisons with two state-of-the-art methods on $\ell_1$-regularized Student's $t$-regressions, group penalized Student's $t$-regressions, and nonconvex image restoration confirm the efficiency of the proposed method.

-\section{Introduction.}
+\section{Introduction}

 Given a data matrix $A\in\mathbb{R}^{m\times n}$ and a vector $b\in\mathbb{R}^{m}$, we are interested in the following nonconvex and nonsmooth composite optimization problem